 - handful of celery leaves

-- Allow the turkey 3-4 days to defrost in the refrigerator.
+- Allow 3-4 days for it to defrost in the refrigerator.

-- Take the thawed turkey out of the fridge so it can warm up to room temperature.
+- Take the thawed bird out of the fridge so it can warm up to room temperature.
 This can take 30 minutes to 1 hour.

 - Remove the neck, giblets (heart, liver, gizzard) and possibly a gravy bag from the body or neck cavity.
 You can throw them out or keep them for giblet gravy or giblet stuffing.

-- Clean the turkey inside and out by rinsing it with cold water.
+- Clean it inside and out by rinsing it with cold water.

-- Place the turkey breast side up on a baking tray and pat it dry with paper towels.
+- Place it breast side up on a baking tray and pat the cavity and outside dry with paper towels.

-- If you don’t have a roasting rack for the turkey, make your own with foil.
+- If you don't have a roasting rack, make your own with foil.
 Take a long sheet of aluminum foil and roll it up tightly from one of its long sides to make a snake.
 Cut two more sheets of foil and wrap them tightly around the snake to make a firm rope.
 The snake needs to be able to support a 14-pound turkey without flattening.
-Shape the coil into a lowercase “e” shape and place in the roasting pan.
+Shape the coil into a lowercase "e" shape and place in the roasting pan.

 Preparing the Oven & Aromatics

 - Lower the oven rack to the bottom, or second from the bottom.
-This helps the turkey roast in the center of the oven.
+This helps it roast in the center of the oven.

 - Preheat the oven to 400F.

-- Place the quartered onion, carrots, and celery leaves inside the cavity.
-These vegetables will flavor the turkey from the inside, but will be thrown out after the turkey is roasted.
+- Rub Kosher salt in the cavity before placing the quartered onion, carrots, and celery leaves inside.
+These vegetables will flavor the it from the inside, but will be thrown out after it's roasted.
 Crumple up a piece of aluminum foil to cover the cavity opening.

-- Rub the turkey all over with softened butter.
-Make sure it is dry otherwise the butter won’t stick.
+- Rub the skin all over with softened butter.
+Make sure it is dry otherwise the butter won't stick.
 Generously sprinkle with salt and pepper to help add extra flavor.

 - Using kitchen twine, cross the legs and tie the drumstick ends tightly together, then bring the twine under the wings to lift them up higher so they can brown better.
 Tie the twine in a knot at the neck opening.
 If you prefer, tuck the wings under the body, for a more compact look.

-- Pour 2 cups of chicken stock into the roasting pan.
+- Pour 2 cups of chicken or vegetable stock into the roasting pan.

 - Decrease the oven temperature from the preheat temperature of 400 F to 350 F.

 - Roast the turkey for 1 1/2 hours.
 Using a turkey baster or big spoon, baste the drippings all over the turkey.
-Do this at the 1 1/2 hour mark and every 30 minutes afterward until it’s done.
+Do this at the 1 1/2 hour mark and every 30 minutes afterward until it's done.
+Each time it's basted, place the drumsticks facing the left one time then the right the next time.
+Don't put the breast facing the back of the oven as it will dry out the meat.
 A 14-pound turkey would be basted for a maximum of 5 times: 1 1/2 hours, 2 hours, 2 1/2 hours, 3 hours and when it comes out of the oven.
 If the turkey is browning too quickly, cover loosely with foil.